Ameliasks/dms1_blog/posts/fifteen-blog-post.md

 ![photo 1](photos/54.png)
 *Modelling in Unity using ProBuilder*

 The stylisation of the assets also applies to the scale.
 All the objects are not realistically scaled to the perspective of the player or to each other.
 This is because I wanted to show the subjectivity of a child's perspective.
 As a child, we most probably perceive and remember certain things differently.
 For example, watching my DVDs on my TV was what I loved doing most as a young child, thus I scaled the DVDs and TV to be very large.
 In juxtaposition, the dining table is scaled to be very small, since I have little memory of dinners during my childhood, probably because my mind was preoccupied with the TV. *haha*  So although in real life the dining table should be much bigger than the TV, I made it much smaller instead.
+Another reason for the disproportionate scaling is that I want the viewer to navigate the atypical environment with the curiousity and excitement of a child.

 ## Some significant stories ~